Caron Wheeler: 1994–1996: Return to Soul II Soul

-1997–2006: Music production
+1997–2004: Music production

 In 1997, Wheeler provided guest vocals on the song "You're Mine" for Eric Gadd's album The Right Way.
 In 1999, Wheeler released a single "Star", which peaked at number 82 on Billboard's Hot R&B/Hip-Hop Songs' chart.
 In 2001, Wheeler recorded the song "Open" with Pete Rock on the American hip hop production team Da Beatminerz's album Brace 4 Impak.
 In 2002, Wheeler was featured on Meshell Ndegeocello's Cookie: The Anthropological Mixtape.

-In 2003, she performed the track "Another Star" to the Stevie Wonder tribute album Conception - An Interpretation of Stevie Wonder's Songs.
+In 2003, she performed the track "Another Star" to the Stevie Wonder tribute album Conception – An Interpretation of Stevie Wonder's Songs.
 She was featured on the song "Lonely" for Richard X's album, Richard X Presents His X-Factor Vol. 1.

-In 2006, Wheeler released her live album Live at Duo Music Exchange.
-The album was recorded in Japan and features live performances of her songs as well as songs Wheeler recorded during her time with Soul II Soul.
+In 2004, Wheeler released her live album Live at Duo Music Exchange.
+The album was recorded in Tokyo, Japan, and features live performances of her songs with various collaborators, including her musical director at the time, Maximina Juson, Da Beatminerz, and others.
+The live show also features songs Wheeler recorded during her time with Soul II Soul.

 2007–present: Return to Soul II Soul

 In 2007, Wheeler reunited with Soul II Soul, at the time consisting of Jazzie B, Aitch Bee, and MC Chickaboo.
 The group began performing at local nightclubs and music festivals.
 In February 2009, Wheeler toured with the group in Australia where they performed at the Playground Weekender Festival.
 In July 2009, she received the Lifetime Achievement Award from the Lovers Rock Gala Awards.

-In 2010, Soul II Soul reunited for a reunion tour with the lineup consisting of: Jazzie B, Caron Wheeler, Rose Windross, Kym Mazelle, Charlotte Kelly, Aitch B, and MC Chickaboo.
-Following the conclusion of tour, Wheeler briefly departed from the group.
-In June 2012, Wheeler was present with the members of Soul II Soul when they received the honorary from PRS Heritage Plaque Award.
+In 2010, Soul II Soul reunited for a reunion tour with the lineup consisting of Jazzie B, Caron Wheeler, Rose Windross, Kym Mazelle, Charlotte Kelly, Aitch B, and MC Chickaboo.
+Following the conclusion of the tour, Wheeler briefly departed from the group.
+In June 2012, Wheeler was present with the members of Soul II Soul when they received the honorary PRS Heritage Plaque Award.
 She also performed with the group during the ceremony.
+They unveiled a plaque in Brixton, London, at the location where they played their first gig in 1991.

 In 2013, Wheeler officially returned to Soul II Soul and began touring again with the group as the lead vocalist.
-During her interview with Jools Holland, Wheeler stated that she will be recording new music with Soul II Soul.
+During her interview with Jools Holland, Wheeler stated that she would be recording new music with Soul II Soul.

 In 2016, Soul II Soul released a single "A New Day", featuring Louie Vega, which is credited to Caron Wheeler and Jazzie B. In November 2016, the group released a live album titled Origins: The Roots of Soul II Soul.
 In 2017, Wheeler made an appearance on her former Soul II Soul colleague Simon Law's album Look to the Sky on the lead single "Morning Love".

+Wheeler was appointed Officer of the Order of the British Empire (OBE) in the 2023 Birthday Honours for services to music.